rramosp/geetiles/README.md

 <img src='imgs/dataframe.png' width=800>

+### Publishing a dataset

+    geet zip.dataset --tiles_file lux_partitions_aschips_14c55eb7d417f.geojson --foreign_tiles_file lux_partitions_communes_1a471c686e053.geojson --images_dataset_name sentinel2-rgb-median-2020 --labels_dataset_name esa-world-cover --readme_file README.txt  --label_map [10,20,30,40,50,60,70,80,90,95,100]

 ### Some notes

 - the hash codes in the name files are computed using the participating geometries.
+This ensures that changing geometries do not override each other(such as for random partitions, or a wkt with slightly different coordinates).
 - the splits are saved both as a column in the corresponding `tiles_file` (which is a `geojson`) and in a separte `csv` file.
 This is to enable fast loading from `csv` (as loading from `geojson` might take a while, especially for large dataset).